 I hope this article gives you enough inputs about which all points should be included in your product’s technical specification template document.

-If you need the technical specification template in an Xls format, please let me know, I will send you over email.
+If you need the technical specification template in an Xls format, I will send it to you over email.
+Use the form below.
+Check your SPAM folder if you don’t get the email in few minutes.

 Happy learning to you!